 Your pool is only as good or as bad as its installation quality.
-It is imperative that you follow the instructions on the manual properly before installing your swimming pool.
+You must follow the instructions in the manual properly before installing your swimming pool.

 1. What Do You Need for the Installation of a Pool?

 You may have a thorough idea about installing a pool; you may also have instructions readily available before you, but what good are these if you don’t have the required tools for the same?
 So, the first step in installing your pool is to collect all the tools that you need and have them close to you, so that it becomes easy to use them whenever necessary.
 Some of the tools that you would most commonly need are the following:

 - Head Screwdriver (ensure that you use one that belongs to a good company)

 While you are collecting and organizing your tools, you need to be careful to keep all the sizes of nuts, screws, wrenches, etc. separately.
 If you mix these items, it becomes very difficult for you to pick them up for the right stage.

 2. Deciding the Location for Installation for Your Round Above Ground Swimming Pool